-Within this program, funding is provided for rail corridor and station improvements to accommodate increased passenger train service including station upgrades, parking expansions, and safety enhancements, such as the Anaheim Canyon Metrolink Station Improvement Project, which began construction in May 2021 and is anticipated to be complete in early 2023.
+Within this program, funding is provided for rail corridor and station improvements to accommodate increased passenger train service including station upgrades, parking expansions, and safety enhancements, such as the Anaheim Canyon Metrolink Station Improvement Project, which began construction in May 2021 and was completed in January 2023.
 For more details, see project updates on page 27.

-In September 2021, tidal surges along with a failing slope severely degraded the Metrolink railroad track structure in the City of San Clemente.
-However, recent higher tidal events have continued to impact the stability of the track, leading to a suspension of rail service.
+In September 2021, a failing slope severely degraded the railroad track structure in the City of San Clemente.
+Emergency repairs were taken between late 2021 and early 2022.
+However, recent higher tidal events coupled with the movement of an ancient slide have continued to impact the stability of the track, leading to a suspension of passenger rail service in the area.
 OCTA is collaborating with Metrolink to perform emergency repairs.
-More enduring treatments are in the early stage of planning to ensure the stability of the tracks in this area.
+OCTA obtained a design-builder through the Board-approved emergency resolution to design and construct a ground anchor system to arrest the landslide movement to ensure the stability of the tracks in this area.
 Future updates to the Next 10 Plan will need to consider the financial implications of the long-term track improvement needs.
 For more details, see the project updates on page 28.

-5. Complete construction, secure vehicles, begin operating the OC Streetcar, and work with local jurisdictions to consider recommendations from planning studies to guide the development of future high-quality transit connections (Project S).
+5. Complete construction, secure vehicles, begin operating the OC Streetcar, and work with local jurisdictions to consider recommendations from planning studies to guide development of future high-quality transit connections (Project S).